SuhasBk/InputValidation/PhoneBook_Starter_Java_SpringBoot/README.md

 ### Authentication & Authorization

-Each and every request to the application is designed such that it should be authenticated with a valid user.
+The REST APIs are defined such that each and every request should be authenticated with a valid user JWT token.
 This is implemented using Spring Security.
-The authentication mechanism used is a stateless - `Basic Authentication` which requires every incoming HTTP request to have a `Basic <base-64(username:password)>` header.
+The authentication mechanism used is a stateless - `JWT Authentication` which requires every incoming HTTP request to have a `Authorization` header with `Bearer <jwt_token>` value.
+A user can get the token using the following endpoint by providing correct credentials: `/phoneBook/api/auth/authenticate`

 Every request is validated before it reaches the service layer / persistence layer.